videolan/vlc-android/README.md

 ![LibVLC stack](https://images.videolan.org/images/libvlc_stack.png)

 You can use our LibVLC module to power your own Android media player.
+Download the `.aar` directly from [Maven](https://search.maven.org/artifact/org.videolan.android/libvlc-all) or build from source.

 Have a look at our [sample codes](https://code.videolan.org/videolan/libvlc-android-samples).

 ## License